 Put all your tools in one place and prep your humidifier.

 Unplug the humidifier from the electric socket and then remove the filter and tank.
-And if there is any other detachable part, also remove it
+If there is any other detachable part, remove it

-Get an empty spray bottle and pour inside equal portion of vinegar and warm water.
+Get an empty spray bottle and pour equal portions of vinegar and warm water.

-If there is water in the humidifier tan, then empty it and pour in your prepare solution of vinegar and warm water into the tank.
+If there is water in the humidifier tank, empty it and pour your prepared solution of vinegar and warm water into the tank.
 Allow the solution to settle for about five to ten minutes.
-Next, get your sponge, old toothbrush or cloth to scrub any mineral contents that is still left.
+Next, get your sponge, old toothbrush, or cloth to scrub any mineral deposits that remain.
 Rinse the tank thoroughly.

-Also introduce the vinegar into the humidifier base and leave it to settle for about forty-five minutes.
-Then as usual, use your cleaning tool (old toothbrush), scrub the base hardly to get off any foreign minerals particles.
-You know the ones that cause mold and bacteria.
+Put vinegar into the humidifier base and allow it to settle for about forty-five minutes.
+Then, as usual, use your cleaning tool (old toothbrush or cloth), and scrub the base thoroughly to remove any foreign particles.
+These are the ones that cause mold and bacteria.
 YUCK!

-- Mix together thoroughly equal vinegar portion and water a big container that can contain the filter and allow it to soak for up to 45 minutes to one hour.
+- Mix together equal parts vinegar and water into a big container that can fit the filter.
+Allow it to soak for up to 45 minutes to one hour.

-- Thoroughly check the humidifier filter for dirt and mineral deposits. if you still notice traces of particles then put back to the mixture.
+- Thoroughly check the humidifier filter for dirt and mineral deposits.
+If you still notice traces of particles, put it back into the mixture.

-- Finally rinse filter with water and let it dry completely.
+- Finally, rinse the filter with water and let it dry completely.

-After following the above steps on to clean the humidifier, you can as well sanitize the humidifier by introducing 3 percent of hydrogen peroxide composition.
+After following the above steps to clean the humidifier, you can sanitize the humidifier by adding a 3 percent hydrogen peroxide composition.

-Other important tips to keeping a clean humidifier
+Other important tips for keeping a clean humidifier

-If it is possible, try using distilled water because it contain low mineral particles unlike your direct tap water.
+If it is possible, try using distilled water because it has fewer mineral particles than your tap water.